Cragady/Word-Guess-Cli/README.md

 **Problem**

-If the array that feeds the words to the index.js file is too big, the game breaks when all but one word have been guessed.
+If the array that feeds the words to the index.js file is too big, the game breaks when a certain number of words have been guessed.
+With my testing, I have found it breaks at 49 words being correctly guessed.
+I shortened the word list to rectify this, later testing is necessary to figure out the underlying problem.
+Could have something to do with how recursive the code is.